 Hotels and Condos and Relatives, Oh My!

 If your child has multiple allergies, a hotel (or relative) with a kitchen is a must.
 I’ve heard of allergy moms making due with a refrigerator and a hot plate but I don’t recommend it.
 Vacation home condos are wonderful but often pricey.
-“Home-away-from-home” hotels, like the Residence Inn, are everywhere and most come with a full kitchen.
+“Home-away-from-home” hotels, are everywhere and most come with a full kitchen.
 Other hotels offer in-room refrigerators for a nominal charge or will store your cold or frozen foods if need be.
 We always request a non-smoking room, with foam pillows and no bedspreads on the bed.
 Several hotel chains offer “pure rooms” that are even more allergy friendly.

 If you do plan to venture out for meals, it pays to do the legwork ahead of time.
 Get a good guide book or research restaurants online.
 Several restaurant chains, like Outback Steak house, specifically address food allergies on their websites along with their menu.
 I always ask to speak with a manager or chef when ordering as we’ve found that many times the wait staff is unsure about specific ingredients.
 Many moms I know swear by a chef’s card as another layer of communication.
 And when in doubt, bring a few extras with you just in case.
 Safe bread, margarine, salad dressing and a treat for dessert will save the day in a pinch.

 There is no getting around it; we don’t travel lightly.
 So first of all, type out a list of everything that you and your family need for traveling.
 Print out the list and cross off the items as they’re packed.